apache/trafficcontrol/docs/source/api/v3/servers_id.rst

 :type:       The name of the 'type' of this server
 :typeId:     The integral, unique identifier of the 'type' of this server
-:updPending: A boolean value which, if ``true``, indicates that the server has updates of some kind pending, typically to be acted upon by Traffic Ops ORT
+:updPending: A boolean value which, if ``true``, indicates that the server has updates of some kind pending, typically to be acted upon by Traffic Control Cache Config (T3C, formerly ORT)

+    .. note:: While not officially deprecated, this is based on the values corresponding to ``configUpdateTime`` and ``configApplyTime``.
+It is preferred to use the timestamp fields going forward as this will likely be deprecated in the future.

 :xmppId:     A system-generated UUID used to generate a server hashId for use in Traffic Router's consistent hashing algorithm.
 This value is set when a server is created and cannot be changed afterwards.
 :xmppPasswd: The password used in XMPP communications with the server